-The UCL Institute of Education has been successfully working in partnership with Pears Foundation for seven years to develop and improve how the Holocaust is taught in every secondary school in England and to positively impact how young people learn about the Holocaust.
+The UCL Institute of Education has been successfully working in partnership with Pears Foundation for ten years to develop and improve how the Holocaust is taught in every secondary school in England and to positively impact how young people learn about the Holocaust.
 As a funder Pears Foundation have a genuine interest in the work of the Centre.
 They are interested in learning and understanding about what we do and how we do it and ensure we have their full support along the way.Professor Stuart Foster, Director

 The Centre for Holocaust Education is a truly world-class programme, located within a university ranked first in the world for education.
 Its unique combination of academic research and practical expertise has enabled it to create an extraordinary programme to help teachers grapple with one of the darkest periods in human history in all its complexity.Sir Trevor Pears CMG

 Learning about the events and legacy of the Holocaust is crucial to understanding the modern world and our place within it, but it is a huge and challenging subject for teachers and students, raising profound questions about the human condition and our responses to atrocity.

 In 2006 Pears Foundation conducted internal research into the needs and priorities of the Holocaust education field and convened a symposium which identified teacher training as the urgent, national priority.
 As a result, the Foundation, in partnership with the Department for Education, established the Centre for Holocaust Education at the UCL Institute of Education and tasked it with the creation of a national teacher training institute.